yoavjaui/routeplaner/Readme.md

 ## Summary

-Router Planer is an android application which was built as an entree for the Code-Competition [Handlungsreisender](https://www.it-talents.de/foerderung/code-competition/code-competition-02-2017).
-The task for the challenge was to create an application which allows calculating an optimized route for given points.
+Router Planer is an android application to create an application which allows calculating an optimized route for given points.
 So basically the known Traveling salesman problem.
 Also, the application should at least be able to handle 10 route points.

 ## The solution